knolleary/knolleary.github.io/_posts/2021-02-07-opening-iterm-shortcut-osx.md

 over all my settings.
 Whilst it's more work to do it this way, it happens rarely enough that I find it a soothing process.
 It also helps to clear out the cruft that has gathered in my setup over the years.
-Given I've only *just* updated my work Macbook to Big Sur, I'm also taking my time to see what's changed.
+Given I've only *just* updated my work MacBook to Big Sur, I'm also taking my time to see what's changed.

 One of the things I setup on my first laptop a long, long time ago was global keyboard shortcut to open a new iTerm window.
 So long ago, I couldn't remember